just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Coin-Flip-Simulation-Tutorial.rst

     bunch of Lincoln pennies on their edge and then bang the table, they have a strong bias toward coming up heads.
 Let’s suppose the coin has a 70% chance of coming up heads (30% tails) in this experiment.
-Create a model to simulate this biased coin.
-Hint: You will need to use the random fraction block and use a &lt; in your if block.
+Create a <span class="hover vocab yui-wk-div" data-id='model'>model</span> to simulate this biased coin.
+Hint: You will need to use the <span class="hover vocab yui-wk-div" data-id='random'>random</span> fraction block and use a &lt; in your if block.
     </li>
-    <li><b>Real World Statistical Simulations:</b> use random numbers to predict or simulate real world situations.
+    <li><b>Real World Statistical Simulations:</b> use <span class="hover vocab yui-wk-div" data-id='random'>random</span> numbers to predict or simulate real world situations.
 For example, Mobile CSP teacher Ingrid Roche has her students in Boston Public Schools look at <a href="https://www.aclum.org/en/ending-racist-stop-and-frisk" target="_blank">racial profiling in Boston police-civilian encounters</a> to see if the <a href="https://www.census.gov/quickfacts/fact/table/US/RHI125217" target="_blank">racial demographics of the U.S. or state population</a> match <a href="https://openpolicing.stanford.edu/findings/" target="_blank">the racial demographics of police stop rates</a>.

     </li></ol>